openSUSE/news-o-o/_posts/2011-11-16-opensuse-12-1-all-green.markdown

-<blockquote>â€œWhile the big updates include Snapper, systemd and ownCloud, there are also many smaller enhancements like the improvements to YaST or the work on zypper.
-And that is only what our own community did,â€</blockquote>
+<blockquote>“While the big updates include Snapper, systemd and ownCloud, there are also many smaller enhancements like the improvements to YaST or the work on zypper.
+And that is only what our own community did,”</blockquote>

 said **Bryen Yunahsko**, member of the openSUSE Board.

-<blockquote>â€œWeâ€™re standing on the shoulders of the gigantic open source community.
-I would not be surprised if openSUSE's latest update has over 300,000 improvements that resulted from efforts in the open source community.â€</blockquote>
+<blockquote>“We’re standing on the shoulders of the gigantic open source community.
+I would not be surprised if openSUSE's latest update has over 300,000 improvements that resulted from efforts in the open source community.”</blockquote>

 For more details about the latest and greatest in openSUSE 12.1 visit [opensuse.org/12.1](http://opensuse.org/12.1) and read our extensive [Product Highlights](http://opensuse.org/Product_highlights)!
 If you want, go and [download it right away](http://software.opensuse.org/121) from our mirrors.